isabella232/experience-manager-desktop-app.fr-FR/guidelines.md

 Dans la mesure du possible, évitez toute référence directe à une version spécifique dans tout le contenu de la documentation.
 La documentation est ainsi plus flexible et extensible pour les versions ultérieures.

-### Utilisation de Day, AEM, CQ, CRX
+### Use of Day, [!DNL Experience Manager], CQ, CRX

-Le produit doit toujours être référencé par son nom complet **Adobe Experience Manager** pour la première fois dans un article et peut ensuite être appelé **AEM**.
+The product should always be referred to by its full name **Adobe Experience Manager** for the first time in an article and can thereafter be referred to as **Experience Manager**.

-Day, logiciel Day, CQ et CRX ne doivent pas être utilisés, sauf lorsqu’ils sont inévitables, par exemple dans les noms de classe ou en faisant référence à l’historique d’AEM.
+Day, Day Software, CQ, and CRX should not be used except where unavoidable such as in class names or referring to the history of [!DNL Experience Manager].